 The receiver then reconciles the announcement with the MT910 or MT950 and can consider that the related funds are received.
 As said above, the beneficiary account can then be credited or if it has already been credited (when the announcement arrived), the transaction can just move from pending to processed status.

 The cover method is the prevailing settlement method in Europe.
 For that reason, it is sometimes referred to as the European method.
 The serial method that will be considered in the next paragraph is also called the American method.
 It is the preferred settlement method in the USA.

 Serial and Cover payments analysis – The serial method

 When this method is used, the party (bank) that transfers the funds, initiates only one payment: the MT103 serial for customer transfers or MT202 serial for Financial Institution Transfer.
 The picture below illustrates messages sent for a customer transfer.
 For a financial institution transfer, an MT202 would be sent instead.

-The funds moves from one party to another until it reaches the final beneficiary.
+The funds move from one party to another until it reaches the final beneficiary.
 For a customer payment, the sender sends an MT103 serial to its correspondent.
-Its correspondent debits its account and transfers the funds to the intermediary institution, the correspondent of the beneficiary most of the time.
-The intermediary institution on its turn credits the account of the creditor bank.
-And finally the creditor bank credits the benificiary account.
+Its correspondent debits its account and transfers the funds to the intermediary institution, the correspondent of the beneficiary bank most of the time.
+The intermediary institution in its turn credits the account of the creditor bank.
+And finally, the creditor bank credits the beneficiary account.

 In conclusion, we see that SWIFT Serial and Cover payments play a key role in correspondent banking.
 I hope this article is helpful for you to understand how they work.
-If you still have questions, just leave a comment below and I would be happy to answer and support.
+If you still have questions, just leave a comment below and I would be happy to answer and support you.